LuboNenov/NAGA-DPSS/README.md

 # NAGA - COnfidential Byzantine ReplicAtion SMR library

-Naga is a fully-featured state machine replication library that guarantees the confidentiality of the data.
+NAGA is a fully-featured state machine replication library that guarantees the confidentiality of the data.
 Confidentiality is ensured by integrating a secret sharing mechanism into the modified [BFT-SMaRt](https://github.com/bft-smart/library) library, a fully-featured replication library without confidentiality guarantees.
 You can find the modified version of the BFT-SMaRt library [here](https://github.com/rvassantlal/library).